Hardmath123/hardmath123.github.io/content/hilbert.md

 number of goats in Mongolia.
 Fortunately, a pair of psychiatrists, Calkin and Wilf, convinced him that he can fit all the rational people in the world onto his bus.
-Though he tried hard, he never really got the hang of it, and one day his bus was found--destroyed--with an infinitely large tree growing out of the windshield.
+Though he tried hard, he never really got the hang of it, and one day his bus was found---destroyed---with an infinitely large tree growing out of the windshield.

 ---